anyone-protocol/api-service/README.md

-# metrics-service
+# api-service

-This is a service that provides metrics from a Victoria Metrics instance.
+One of responsibility of this service is to provide metrics from a Victoria Metrics instance.
 Not all metrics are available, only specific ones.

 There are 3 different instances of the service running for each environment: